Does this test have other names?

 called an autosomal recessive genetic disorder.
 This means both parents must carry

-the gene for the disorder and pass it on for a child to have it.
+an abnormal copy of the gene for the disorder and pass it on for a child to have it.

 Why do I need this test?

-or it may have nothing to do with your genes.
+it may have nothing to do with your genes.

 Symptoms of a bleeding problem may include: